marcopompili/docker-nginx-cgit/README.md

 # docker-nginx-cgit

-A docker image for cgit running over nginx.
+A Docker image for Cgit running over Nginx.

-This is a docker image for cgit, a lightweight web interface for git.
+This is a docker image for Cgit, a lightweight web interface for git.

 ## Installation